34 Industrial Revolution inventions that changed the world forever

 Faraday also built the first electromagnetic generator, the Faraday Disk.
 This was a type of homopolar generator that used a copper disc that rotated between the poles of a horseshoe magnet.

 Based on Faraday's principle, the first true dynamo was built in 1832 by Hippolyte Pixii, a French instrument maker.
 His device used a permanent magnet that was rotated using a crank.

 26. Blueprints also came out of the Industrial Revolution

 John Herschel, a British scientist and inventor, succeeded in developing the process that was the direct precursor to what we now know as blueprints.
-Herschel made improvements in photographic processes, particularly in inventing the cyanotype process and variations (such as the chrysotype), the precursors of the modern blueprint process, in around 1839.
+Herschel improved photographic processes, particularly in inventing the cyanotype process and variations (such as the chrysotype), the precursors of the modern blueprint process, in around 1839.

-This process enabled the production of a photograph on glass, he also experimented with some color reproduction.
+This process enabled the production of a photograph on the glass; he also experimented with some color reproduction.
 It is also believed that he coined the term photography.

 It wasn't until 1861 that Alphonse Louis Poitevin, A French Chemist, developed 'true' blueprints.
 He found that Ferro-gallate in gum is light-sensitive.
 When exposed to light, it turns into an insoluble permanent blue.
-He successfully postulated that using this coating on paper or other material could be used to copy an image from another translucent document.
+He postulated that this coating on paper or other material could copy an image from another translucent document.